 9. You interviewed for your old job (after taking 10 years to be a stay-at-home mom) and they promptly sent you a rejection letter.
 You never even got a second interview.

-10. Your ex comes to pick up the kids and won’t even look at you.
+10. Your ex comes to pick up the kids and is so mean it’s unsettling.

 13. Your kids tell you they met dad’s girlfriend and that’s she’s pretty and nice.

 14. It’s your birthday and your ex doesn’t even say happy birthday.